pharath/home/_posts/2021-12-11-lecture-notes-ML.md

 	- this is why it's called "backprop"
 	- "propagates the gradient backwards through the layers"
 - "performs on the order of one **Jacobian product** per node in the graph" (Goodfellow, Bengio)
+- Backprop visits each edge (of the computational graph for this problem) only once, so that "[...] the amount of computation required for performing the back-propagation **scales linearly with the number of edges** in G, where the computation for each edge corresponds to computing a partial derivative (of one node with respect to one of its parents) as well as performing one multiplication and one addition."
+(Goodfellow, Bengio)

 ### Dynamic Programming